ckclassrooms/final-project-og-organize-gmail/README.md

 ## SSO
 OG uses your Google account for authentication so your login is securely handled by the google-auth OAuth servers.
 We do not handle your usernames or password in our backend in any way.

+## Since Netlify doesn't allow hosting private organization repositories and Vercel requires permission from the organization owner to deploy the app, we have created a new repository for our [final project](https://github.com/niharjoshi/OrganizeGmail.git)